Neamar/KISS/docs/donate.md

 However, before you make your payment, please read the following:

 - **Don't donate if you can't afford what you're spending**.
 KISS is a passion project.
 I'm lucky enough to have a well-paid job and I don't _need_ this money, and it's the same for most of the team.
 So don't donate if it will take something away from you.
-- **The team appreciate your donation, but it will not give you any entitlement**.
+- **The team appreciate your donation, but it will not entitle you to anything**.
 Feature development will happen depending on community feedback, and saying "I donated to KISS" will not increase the likelihood of us working on a particular feature.
 Once again, this is a passion project driven by the community, not by money!

 If you still want to donate after reading all of the above&mdash;thank you so much!